101: Effective Case Book-in Pharmacovigilance: A Step-by-Step Guide 🎟️

 What is a Book-in of cases?

-After collecting and validating cases in the pharmacovigilance process, the next step is to organise and prioritise the cases through a process known as “triage”.
+After collection and validating cases in the pharmacovigilance process, the next step is to organize and prioritize the cases through a process known as “triage”.

-Book-in is followed by triage, which is a process of pulling validated cases into a clinical database, ensuring that all relevant information is collected and properly stored, readily available for further steps of the process.
+Book-in is a process followed by triage, which is a process of pulling the cases into a clinical database.
+To make ready the case for processing with all relevant details.

 Notification: While perusing this blog, we also provide a complimentary checklist to enhance your ICSR case processing.
 Feel free to access it while navigating through the content.